I assembled and edited this video containing samples from 20+ years of art making.

-The artist Mark Tansey is fantastic as far as making illustrations of ideas.
+The artist Mark Tansey is brilliant as far as making illustrations of ideas.
 Here’s two older paintings of his that I love:

 Clearly, he sets up scenes and uses photos for his paintings.
-Likewise, a painting by the American master Alfred Leslie.
-The painting is one of several he did that addresses the freak accident that killed the avant-garde poet Frank O’Hara in 1966.
+Likewise, a painting by the American master Alfred Leslie, seen below.
+The painting is one of several he did that addresses the unfortunate freak accident that killed the avant-garde poet Frank O’Hara in 1966.